primesoft-group/oneconnexx-docs/_pages/addins/en/databasetocsv.md

 | connectionString | 	Database connection string |
 | delimiter | 	Separator in the CSV file (optional, default = semicolon) |
 | encoding | Coding of the CSV file (optional, default = "UTF-8") |
 | fileNamePattern | File name of the CSV file<br/>is ignored if the file name is returned by the SQL query.
 The placeholder {0} is replaced by a current time stamp.
-Example: File_ {0: yyyyMMdd_hhmmss} .csv = File_20160523_115620.csv<br/>Existing files will be overwritten.
+Example: File_{0: yyyyMMdd_hhmmss}.csv = File_20160523_115620.csv<br/>Existing files will be overwritten.
 | fileSaveLocation | Target directory of the CSV file |
 | includeColumnName | true: column names are written in the 1st line (optional, default = false) |
 | query | A SQL query that returns the data to be exported.<br />Only SELECT or EXEC are allowed.
 A CSV file is created for each result set |